 Provisional Professional Members List

-This page lists DTAA’s current Provisional Professional Members, those professionals who are recognised at the third highest level of credentialling in Australasia.
+This page lists DTAA’s current Provisional Professional Members, those professionals who are recognised at the second highest level of credentialling in Australasia.

 For information about becoming a Provisional Professional Member, please go to our membership page.